-Chios Greece belongs to the north Aegean islands and is the 5th largest Greek island, right after Crete, Evia, Lesvos, and Rhodes.
-It is an exceptional island, world-famous for its mastic tree production, the fortified medieval villages, the syrupy local sweets, and the warm hospitality of the Chian residents!
+Chios Greece is one of the North Aegean Islands and ranks as the fifth-largest Greek island, following Crete, Evia, Lesvos, and Rhodes.
+It is a stunning island, renowned worldwide for its mastic tree cultivation, well-preserved medieval villages, delectable local sweets, and the warm hospitality of the Chian residents

-Chios Greece houses magnificent Greek Orthodox monasteries and churches with the most famous being the UNESCO-listed Nea Moni Chios, an 11th-century monastery.
+Chios Greece, is home to splendid Greek Orthodox monasteries and churches, with the most renowned being the UNESCO-listed Nea Moni of Chios, an 11th-century monastery.

 A tragic time in Chios history occurred between March 30th and June 1822 when the Ottomans slaughtered all the men and sold all the young population of Chios as slaves.
 There are monasteries such as the Historical Moni of Agios Minas where 3.000 Chians were brutally slaughtered, with in-house museums dedicated to this dark moment of Greek history.